hyprnz/terraform-aws-data-storage-module/README.md

 # Terraform Datastore Module
 The `terraform-datastorage-module` provides several datastorage options in a common abstraction.
-This is a shared moduled in that this module is designed to be composed with other modules.
+This is a shared module in that this module is designed to be sourced by other modules.

 This module supports Terraform `0.13.0` (with backwards compatibility for Terraform `0.12.31`)